department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/conversation-guide.md

 - Do you know where these payments were deposited to?

-- Do you have any ideas as to why you're seeing two payments and a link to view your payment history?
+- Why are you seeing two payments here and a link to view your payment history?

 - What's the most important piece of information you would want to know about your payments?